Arnica is a flower found in mountainous regions of both Europe and North America.

 It can prevent excessive fluid from leaking into the interstitial spaces, leading to bruising, swelling, and pain.

 Most accounts don't recommend arnica internally, and some case reports have suggested liver toxicity as a result.

-Most accounts do not recommend arnica internallywith some case reports suggesting liver toxicity.
-As such, arnica should not be used on broken skin, which offers a direct route to the bloodstream, and eventually the liver.
+As such, arnica shouldn't be used on broken skin, which offers a direct route to the bloodstream, and eventually the liver.

-Topical creams, salves, and liniments are common, and easy methods of applying arnica and are a great thing to have around in a first aid kit.
+Topical creams, salves, and liniments are typical methods of applying arnica and are a great thing to have around in a first aid kit.

 Arnica is used for treating minor wounds, bruising, and inflammation of the skin.
 It makes for a great first aid herb.

 Arnica has a long history of use for its anti-inflammatory, and vulnerary actions.
 It was mainly used for the treatment of sprains, bruises, hemotomas, and other injuries [4, 5, 9, 10].